chr56/KalmanIR/README.md

 ## Acknowledgement

-This code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR), [ART](https://github.com/gladzhang/ART) ,and [VMamba](https://github.com/MzeroMiko/VMamba).
+This code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR), [ART](https://github.com/gladzhang/ART) ,and [VMamba](https://github.com/MzeroMiko/VMamba) and [MambaIR](https://github.com/csguoh/MambaIR).
 Thanks for their awesome work.

 ## Contact

-If you have any questions, feel free to approach me at cshguo@gmail.com
+If you have any questions, feel free to approach me at TODO